telechips-ai/TCC807x-Model-Zoo/Object_Detection/YOLO/README.md

 # YOLO Series Benchmark on TCC807x

-The following table shows benchmark results for YOLOv3 and YOLOv3-tiny object detection models running on the **TCC807x** NPU.
+The following table shows benchmark results for various YOLO object detection models running on the **TCC807x** NPU.
 YOLO models are widely known for their real-time performance and high accuracy in detecting multiple objects in a single pass over the image.

 Click on the model name to download a tar file containing the model binary for TCC807x.

-**Note:** YOLO stands for You Only Look Once
+**Note:** YOLO stands for You Only Look Once.

 ---